 Jan 12 2011

-Windows prompt for a login and password when the current logged in user wants to access a share on a different domain or workgroup.
+Windows prompts for a login and password when the current logged in user wants to access a share on a domain or workgroup that does not match the one you’ve logged in.
 It is possible to store identification information or “credentials” so you’re not prompted for the login and password every time you access the Windows share.

 Server_address can be replaced with the host name or IP address.